-Smart metering is the usage of smart meters, mainly in the context of advanced metering infrastructure (AMI) deployments of utilities in the scope of smart grid projects, smart homes, smart buildings, and the evolution of smart cities.
+Smart metering is the usage of smart meters, mainly in the context of advanced metering infrastructure (AMI) deployments of utilities in the scope of smart grid projects, smart homes, smart buildings, smart offices, and the evolution of smart cities.

 Yet, although smart metering today is mainly covered in the -smart – energy metering projects of companies in the utility industry in relationship with residential customers, the usage of smart meters stretches further.